 Today, computers, mobile phones, video game consoles, televisions, and even some automobiles can connect to the internet.
 These internet-connected devices link people to each other around the world.
 Using the internet, we communicate, share files, find and use information and media, join online communities and more.

 With so much opportunity for storing and obtaining information comes the need for internet safety.
 The library’s reference team often provides classes on internet safety, so be on the lookout for future classes.
-In the meantime, check out these videos that feature online safety tips for adults and kids.
+In the meantime, check out these videosopens a new window that feature online safety tips for adults and kids.

 The library also offers a wide variety of classes and programs that focus on understanding and using the internet.
-Take a look at our many October offerings here.
+Take a look at our many October offerings hereopens a new window.
 If you’d like to learn more about the internet and online safety, take a look at the list of resources below that you can find here at St. Tammany Parish Library.

 Internet.
 (2017).
 Funk & Waganalls New World Encyclopedia, 1p.
 1. Retrieved from http://search.ebscohost.com/login.aspx?direct=true&db=funk&AN=IN033150&site=ehost-live